danilo220/GreenzoneTechDemoDanilo/README.md

 # GreenzoneTechDemo

 ### Intro
-This Tech demo is designed to get a rough understanding of where your understanding is at, in regards to a basic VueJS 2 project.
+This Tech demo is designed to get a rough outline of where your understanding is at, in regards to a basic VueJS 2 project.

 The project is written using Vuejs 2 and Typescript, with class style syntax.